stremetskyi-o/CarND-Advanced-Lane-Lines/project-writeup.md

 #### 4. Lane line detection
 Detection of the lane lines is performed on the warped binary gradient image.
-The code for this step is in the `find_lane_line_centers()` method of `LaneDetector` in `src/lane_detector.py`.
+The code for this step is in the `find_lane_lines()` method of `LaneDetector` in `src/lane_detector.py`.
 First, the algorithm search for initial line centers at the bottom of the image.
-To ensure good result, I am searching on the bottom third of the image by taking the sum of it on the horizontal axis and also multiplying the result by 3 and clipping it to original max value.
+To ensure a good result, I am searching on the bottom third of the image by taking the sum of it on the horizontal axis and also multiplying the result by 3 and clipping it to original max value.
 It is made to have similar peaks for solid and dashed lines.
 Then I am processing this histogram by convolving it with a window of 1's using `np.convolve` and `scipy.signal.find_peaks` to get the reference center points.
 By passing *distance* parameter to `find_peaks` I am assuring that points lie at distance of at least minimal lane width.
 For the points found I continue to run convolution with a smaller window around the previous point until nothing is found or top of the image is reached.
-The result are estimated center points of the lane lines which cane be used to highlight actual lane lines on the image.
+Each set of points is being checked for confidence, where point windows which cover 95% of image height or are overlapping the left or right image edge are considered confident.
+Then a polynomial fit is calculated for each line.

-Center points are then passed to `highlight_lane_features` where a polynomial fit is calculated for the points, and lane lines are highlighted on the image.
-The method can highlight features in different modes:
+The result is used in `highlight_lane_features` method to highlight different lane line features on the image:

 * Draw lane line windows for each center point:
 ![lane-lines-1]